 Over the last 20 years, I have worked in several different shops, from welding to woodworking.
 In each shop, I witnessed quite a few accidents, and in most cases, at least one of three things caused all.
 The number one cause of accidents that I witnessed was a messy shop.
 The worst accident I saw was my coworker got his feet tangled up in a rat’s nest of an extension cord while working at the table saw.
-Instead of paying attention to his hand placement he was paying attention to stepping around the extension cord and ran his hand right into the blade.
+Instead of paying attention to his hand placement, he was paying attention to stepping around the extension cord and running his hand right into the blade.
 Three surgeries later, he has partial use of his hand.
 Too bad SawStop wasn’t around back then.

 It doesn’t stop with tripping over cords on the floor.
 The tangled extension cord can catch you off guard at the workbench as well.
 I have had the cord of a router tangled up on a pile of stuff on the workbench.
-While trying to hold the router with one hand and get the cord untangled with the other, I ruined my work piece.
+While trying to hold the router with one hand and get the cord untangled with the other, I ruined my workpiece.
 Luckily that is all I ruined.

 The third stooge for a dangerous shop I have witnessed is complacency.
 I may not have seen this one as often as the messy shop or the hurried worker, but it often results in some of the most horrific injuries.
-It most commonly happens when doing product work, or a repetitive process.
+It most commonly happens when doing product work or a repetitive process.
 When I worked in a welding shop, we had a huge metal shear that would shear sheet metal up to 3/4” thick.
 My coworker had several hundred of the same pieces to cut out.
-As the day went on his mind started to wander and he became very comfortable with the operation.
-Not paying attention (being complacent), he got his finger in between the guard and the work piece.
-When the shear came down the work piece flipped up and smashed his finger between it and the guard.
+As the day went on, his mind started to wander, and he became very comfortable with the operation.
+Not paying attention (being complacent), he got his finger in between the guard and the workpiece.
+When the shear came down, the work piece flipped up and smashed his finger between it and the guard.
 The pressure was so great it split his finger open and shattered the bone.
-I changed jobs shortly after that incident so I am not sure how his finger healed, but it reminded us all to pay attention, and stay focused on the task at hand.
+I changed jobs shortly after that incident, so I am not sure how his finger healed, but it reminded us all to pay attention and stay focused on the task at hand.

-These three stooges of danger are not the only dangers in the shop but when an effort is made to prevent them, we can avoid many injuries, save many work pieces from the scrap bin, and have bigger paychecks from not missing work.
+These three stooges of danger are not the only dangers in the shop, but when an effort is made to prevent them, we can avoid many injuries, save many workpieces from the scrap bin, and have bigger paychecks from not missing work.